 If you’re new to the business of selling trending products, you probably have no idea what any of these options mean.
 Naturally, it’s important to understand the difference between dropshipping and order fulfillment and figure out what’s best for your business.
 Let’s take a closer look on what these two routes mean for you and your business.

 Dropshipping is part of order fulfillment in some ways.
-Dropshipping is a shipping process where no vendor or retailer is directly involved with the product.
+Dropshipping order fulfillment is a shipping process where no vendor or retailer is directly involved with the product.
 By vendor or retailer, we are referring toe-commerce giants such as Ebay, Amazon or even other online retailers.
 In the case of dropshipping, the vendor does not have to maintain an inventory of what has been ordered.

 Either the supplier themselves keep an inventory of the orders or the fulfillment house which will be shipping the product keeps an inventory.
 The order is fulfilled by the retailer making arrangements so that the product reaches the supplier directly, who then ships the product to the customer on behalf of the retailer.
 How will you, the retailer, make money in this case?
 The vendor has a set amount for the product and the customer pays way more than that.
 You make money from this difference.